 How to Plan Your Renovation and Find the Best General Contractor

 The renovation process has many layers, but understanding your goals and how to prepare for them is the first step.
 Having a clear scope and budget when you’re ready to find the right contractor is a good position to be in.
-Here, Sweeten offers a guide on how to plan a home renovation and set yourself up for success from start to finish.
+Here, we offer a guide on how to plan a home renovation and set yourself up for success from start to finish.

 1. Choose your renovation “must-haves” and “nice-to-haves”